Tree Cities of the World

 On 4 February 2020, 59 cities were announced as having achieved the designation of Tree City of the World.
 There were 27 in the United States, with the rest scattered across the world, from large cities such as New York City and San Francisco, European cities such as Milan, to smaller municipalities such as and the Adelaide suburb of Burnside in South Australia, and Queenstown in New Zealand.
 At that time, around 100 other cities had also pledged to participate in the next round.
+As of 2024, there are now 210 cities in 24 countries recognized as Tree Cities of the World.

+Six national non-profit organizations partner with the Arbor Day Foundation and FAO to support cities in meeting the five standards, applying for recognition, and networking with other Tree Cities to build national networks of municipalities committed to best practices in urban forestry.
+The official National Program Leads are: